 UPDATED 3/30/20: I grew up about a mile and a half from Mitchel Air Force Base on Long Island NY, almost directly under the main approach to Runway 30.
 As such, I grew up seeing all kinds of aircraft in the pattern and at an very early age I could identify everything in the Air Force inventory by sight OR by sound.

-That included many Navy aircraft operating out of nearby Floyd Bennett Field on the south shore near “Idelwild” airport.
+That included many Navy aircraft operating out of nearby Floyd Bennett Field on the south shore near “Idelwild” (now JFK) airport.

 They flew over our house low enough (approximately 400 feet on the 3 degree runway glide slope) that we could routinely see faces in the cockpits.
 Sometimes we would even get a “wave” from the crew as we played in the street – and then run into the house to excitedly report this to my parents.
 I made plastic models of most of these familiar planes. (and a lot of others*)